 - Diamond Select released a Dark Phoenix statue.

 - Adam Hughes Black Queen.

-- Ultimate Marvel Girl
+- Diamond Select created an Ultimate Marvel Girl bust.

-- Diamond Select Age of Apocalypse
+- Diamond Select released an Age of Apocalypse Phoenix bust.

 Awards and Recognition